Gode Chain (GODE) Price Hits $0.0010 on Major Exchanges

-Gode Chain (GODE) traded up 4.5% against the U.S. dollar during the 24-hour period ending at 7:00 AM E.T. on October 12th.
-Gode Chain has a market cap of $148.51 million and $7,091.51 worth of Gode Chain was traded on exchanges in the last day.
-One Gode Chain token can now be bought for about $0.0010 or 0.00000002 BTC on major cryptocurrency exchanges.
-In the last seven days, Gode Chain has traded 0.9% lower against the U.S. dollar.
+Gode Chain (GODE) traded 0.2% higher against the US dollar during the 1 day period ending at 9:00 AM ET on October 15th.
+Over the last seven days, Gode Chain has traded up 8.3% against the US dollar.
+One Gode Chain token can now be purchased for $0.0010 or 0.00000001 BTC on cryptocurrency exchanges.
+Gode Chain has a market cap of $148.51 million and $5,964.42 worth of Gode Chain was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.